pleabargain/playable-piano-app/README.md

+# cost
+about 5USD and about 90 minutes of back and forth with claude sonnet 3.7

+I relied on Cline in Cursor to do most of the coding.

+# to do
+It's not ideal

+I want to be able to record the keys e.g. https://www.youtube.com/shorts/T269m18_zd4

+and then control playback speed as fast as I want.

+The code is not there yet.

 # Playable Piano App

 A web-based interactive piano application that allows users to play, record, and learn piano through a graphical interface.
 This application provides a virtual piano keyboard with customizable features for both casual play and learning.